20 AWESOME Things To Do In Rarotonga With Kids.

 With Papa Mike at Gallery Tavioni.

-Don’t forget a small donation to put in the tithings collection.
-And formal dress is expected.
-The kids are fine in shorts or a dress, but for adults it’s a good excuse to embrace the island shirt and a modest dress for the ladies.
+Don’t forget a small donation to put in the tithings collection and know that formal dress is expected.
+The kids are fine in shorts or a dress.
+But for adults it’s a good excuse to embrace the island shirt and a modest dress for the ladies.
 (Try an island church hat if you have time!).

 Inside the beautiful coral CICC in Arorangi.
 Heaps of things to do in Rarotonga with kids!